 Medical Guardian offers two mobile alert systems with GPS: Mobile Guardian and Premium Guardian.
 Both systems provide mobile monitoring for active seniors who may be frequently out and about.
 Medical Guardian is the leader amongst a new generation of medical alert companies offering quality systems based on the latest technologies.
 Central to their Mobile Guardian alert system is a lightweight portable unit with an emergency call button and a speakerphone.
 At home, the portable monitoring device is paired with either a water-resistant bracelet or neck pendant.
 This provides protection for seniors everywhere at home, including the bath and shower, where most falls occur.

-Bay Alarm Medical is a popular medical alert company that offers a GPS mobile alert button device.
-This is a small lightweight device that seniors can take with them when they go out.
-The device has a speaker and microphone built right into it to facilitate clear two-way communications.
-Should an emergency occur, the device user can click on the button in the middle.
-This emergency call to a monitoring operator is connected via a cellular network connection.
+Bay Alarm Medical is a popular medical alert company.
+Their mobile medical alert system with GPS is a small lightweight alert device that seniors can take with them when they go out.
+This GPS mobile alert device has a speaker and microphone built right into it to facilitate clear two-way communications.
+Should an emergency occur, the device user can click on the alert button in the middle to initiate an emergency call.
+This emergency call to a monitoring operator is connected via a wireless cellular network connection.
 The monitoring service costs around $40 per month, with good discounts if users prepay for multiple months upfront.

 Although the device works both in the out of the home as long as it gets good cellular phone reception, Bay Alarm Medical recommends using this in combination with their home medical alert system.
 We have more details on why this is, as well as comparisons of this with other mobile devices in the full review.
 Overall, it is a decent GPS mobile medical alert option to consider.
 Full Review >>